 Onions and/or garlic – Regardless of numerous myths to the contrary, neither onions nor garlic applied topically to the scalp will do anything to help hair loss.
 Whilst the sulphur they contain is good for hair growth when eaten as part of a balanced diet, neither applying them to the scalp nor eating them will treat genetic hair loss from male pattern baldness or female pattern hair loss.

-Only the two MHRA and FDA approved treatments minoxidil and finasteride 1mg (which is for suitable men aged 18+ and cannot be used by women) have been endorsed by these respected medical bodies for this use.
-Belgravia also offers a range of non-pharmaceutical hair growth boosters which can be used alongside finasteride (men) and topical applications of high strength minoxidil (men and women).
-These include the exclusive Hair Vitalics hair growth supplements which contain a highly-targeted, potent blend of key vitamins, minerals, amino acids and botanical extracts identified as benefiting healthy hair growth.
+Various non-pharmaceutical hair growth supporting products can also be used alongside either or both of finasteride 1mg (men) and topical applications of high strength minoxidil (men and women).
+These include the exclusive Hair Vitalics hair growth supplement which contains a highly-targeted, potent blend of key vitamins, minerals, amino acids and botanical extracts including biotin, zinc and selenium for the maintenance of normal healthy hair growth.

 Dangers of using essential oils